 Back when I was an art student I loved making things and experimented with all sorts of ideas and materials.
-I was making telephones out of dry-stone walling in an attempt to show people how nature can communicate!
+I was making telephones out of dry-stone walling in an attempt to show people how nature can communicate even back in the 1980’s!

 It’s here, in the woods around Dunchideock in Haldon Forest Park that I went wild.
 I became a thing of nature, spending so many hours alone in the forest that I became indigenous.
 I have never recovered.

-We decided that the ‘Magic Walk’ would not be promoted but over time it became very well-known to locals of Exeter simply through word-of-mouth.
-The walk caught on and became so popular that the Forestry Commission had to lay down gravel paths.
+We decided that the ‘Magic Walk‘ would not be promoted but over time it became very well-known to locals of Exeter simply through word-of-mouth.
+The walk caught on and became so popular that the Forestry Commission had to lay down gravel paths, which kind-of killed the woodland silences!
 In its short life of seven years it attracted over half a million visitors.

 Even though it wasn’t promoted I wrote and illustrated a story about the walk based on a character that became fundamental to several of my books – Arthur – a quizzical 15 year old boy fascinated by nature and centred in his innocence.
 And here is the story: